xdrpp/stc/cmd/goxdr/goxdr.1.md

 * Similar to variable-length arrays, pointers use a defined type that implements the `XdrPtr` and `XdrAggregate` interfaces.
-When recursing, `Marshal` is called first on another defined type that implements `XdrUint32` (capable of containing the value 0 or 1 to indicate nil or value-present), then, if the pointer is non-nil, on the underlying value.
+When recursing, `Marshal` is called first on another defined type that implements the `XdrNum32` interface (capable of containing the value 0 or 1 to indicate nil or value-present), then, if the pointer is non-nil, it calls `Marshal` on the underlying value.

 * `string` is passed as an `XdrString`, which also encodes the size bound of the string and implements the `XdrVarBytes` and `XdrBytes`